git-steven/git-steven.github.io/_posts/2026-07-16-datalake-swamp.md

 - **Data Warehouse** — the governed, transactional thing the lake was rebelling against: schemas enforced on write, fast SQL, correctness baked in.
 You pay for all of it in money, rigidity, and lock-in.
 - **Table Format / Lakehouse** — the spine above, and the name for a lake that has one. *More on the lakehouse shortly.* 🧊

-## 🏛️ Why Not Just Use a Data Warehouse?
+## Why Not Just Use a Data Warehouse?

+🏭

 *Somebody always asks this right about here, usually the person who signs the invoice.*

-A warehouse — Snowflake, BigQuery, Redshift — already hands you schemas, transactions, and fast SQL.
+A warehouse — Snowflake, BigQuery, Redshift — already hands you: schemas, transactions, and fast SQL.
 If structure is the goal, why build a lake at all?

 Three reasons teams keep reaching *past* the warehouse: